 How do you activate heat shock proteins using sauna?
 What’s the best way to boost your HSP production levels while sauna bathing?
 The best way to stimulate HSP production is to use sauna in a way that is comfortable to you.

-You shouldn’t aim to sit in a sauna that is so hot it makes you feel unwell.
+You should never remain in a sauna if you begin to feel uncomfortable.
 Our advice is to just use the sauna in the same way you have before.
 If you are new, start with a low temperature and gradually work your way up if you feel comfortable doing so.

 Remember, traditional saunas run at higher temperatures than infrared saunas.
 While the temperatures are different, they both achieve the same results.
 Don’t expose yourself to heat that causes you discomfort.

-Traditional saunas run up to 190°F. While infrared saunas work best at 120°F. The laboratory study mentioned above involved temperatures of just 105.8 °F.
+Traditional saunas run up to 190°F. While infrared saunas work best at 120°F. The laboratory study mentioned above involved much lower temperatures of just 105.8 °F.

 With a home sauna you can relax and unwind in the comfort of your home.
 And, boost your HSP levels.
-Check out the best infrared saunas of 2022.
+Check out the Best Infrared Saunas of 2023.

 TYPES OF HEAT SHOCK PROTEIN